-An entity may be granted an exemption from audit by the Auditor-General for a maximum of three financial years.
-However, a further exemption may be granted at the expiry of that three-year period.
+An entity may be granted an exemption from audit by the Auditor-General for a maximum of 3 financial years.
+However, a further exemption may be granted at the expiry of that 3-year period.

 If an exemption is granted, an appropriately qualified person must be engaged to audit the entity for that period.
 The Auditor-General has the right to repeal an exemption granted under s.30A.

 Exemption has currently been granted for the following entities:

 - Central Queensland Regional Organisation of Councils